-Tubal Pregnancy Treatment with Tubal Preservation
+Tubal Pregnancy Treatment

 - Salpingostomy: This procedure involves removing the ectopic growth through a small incision cut in the fallopian tube.
 The cut can be left to close on its own or stitched closed.